-Invasive Cardiovascular Technician: Salary, Requirements and Career Info
+Invasive Cardiovascular Technician: Salary, Requirements & Career Info

 An invasive cardiovascular technician, also called a cardiology technologist, is a medical assistance professional who helps physicians in hospitals with invasive catheterization procedures into a patient's heart.
 They also help prepare and monitor patients for different types of heart surgery.
 Invasive cardiovascular techs are required to complete a formal training program in cardiovascular technology; most of these programs can be completed in two years.